Assistant Professor of Biology

 Molecular and Cellular Biology, Signal Transduction,

 In particular, I am interested in the intracellular signaling pathways that are responsible for T cell activation.
 This complex process involves the dynamic interplay between a multitude of signaling molecules, ultimately resulting in differentiation and proliferation.
-By taking a molecular and biochemical approach to dissecting the intricate pathways required for T cell activation, we hope to futher understand these complicated mechanisms and determine whether these pathways are also utilized by organisms that do not have traditional T cells.
+By taking a molecular and biochemical approach to dissecting the intricate pathways required for T cell activation, we hope to further understand these complicated mechanisms and determine how loss of regulation can lead to various disease states.

 Lin, J., Harding, A., Giurisato, E., and Shaw, A.S.
 (2009) KSR modulates the sensitivity of the MAPK pathway in T cells without altering fundamental system outputs.
 Mol Cell Biol.
 29:2082-91.